 The Coast Guard is unique among the individual military branches in that it offers educational benefits to more than its active duty and reserve members.
 There are options for veterans and dependents associated with the Coast Guard as well.
 Though there are few, likely due to the small size of the Coast Guard, this article expands on the educational benefits that are available.
-There are more benefits available to all members of the military, veterans, and dependents.
+There are pther benefits available to all members of the military, veterans, and dependents, regardless of branch.

 |Benefit Name||Active Duty||Reservist||Veteran||Dependent|

 There are a variety of grants available through the Coast Guard Foundation including the Enlisted Education Scholarship, the United Services Automobile Association Reserve Scholarship, and the Lisa Cook Reed Spouse Education Scholarship.
 Scholarship and grants are awarded and distributed when funds are available.

 - Award amount: Award amounts vary, but typically, grants will reimburse up to $500 annually for textbooks and miscellaneous educational expenses that are not covered by other forms of financial aid.
 Individuals must submit itemized receipts with their application to be considered.